 On this post of the Manuel Castillo Only Extreme review, Only Extreme 261 justifies its “extreme” label.
 After limited advanced moves, a pattern based coloring suggests an extension via a not-both trial on a long AIC strong link.
 The not-both trial rejects the coloring by reaching the solution.
 A counter trial assures that this unexpected result does not signal a multiple solution.
+In the update post of 4/30/19, trials are avoided as the same coloring is extended.

 First, the basic trace.
 Simple to follow, but leaving a distracting host of candidates, and not many clues, on the grid.